American Teacher in Ho Chi Minh City, 3

 At the Lacoste store I bought a polo shirt for Pete.
 Afterward, I went into a café, ordered a latte, and connected to a Wi-Fi network.

 I wrote an e-mail to my colleague in the States describing the conditions at the university.
 They were primitive.
 Pete’s classroom on the first floor had no air conditioning, only two slow-turning ceiling fans and some wood benches for seats.
-Since it was next to a parking lot, it also filled periodically with fumes from the exhausts of motorbikes.
+Since it was next to a parking lot, it also filled periodically with fumes from the exhausts of motorbikes and buses.

 I closed my computer and walked next door to SEAMEO.
 At 5:15, I entered the courtyard from the street as Karen entered it from the main school building.
 She looked unhappy.
-When she came closer, she looked depressed.
+When she came closer, she looked depressed and worried.